AaronAtayan310/Team-Project-Repository/docs/proj2_classes_reference.md

 ---

-## The dataAnalysis Class
+## The DataAnalysis Class

 ### `__init__(frame)`

-**Purpose:** Initialize an object of the dataAnalysis class.
+**Purpose:** Initialize an object of the DataAnalysis class.
 Objects are intended to allow project users to automate data analysis tasks on pandas dataframes that contain data of particular interest.

 **Parameters:**
 - `frame` (pd.DataFrame): DataFrame containing data to analyze

-**Returns:** `dataAnalysis` instance
+**Returns:** `DataAnalysis` object / instance

 **Raises:** `ValueError` if frame not DataFrame